poilet66/f20sc-CW1/CW1_Try2/notes/DiaryAndTodo.md

 ## 05/10/2024
 - Cleaned up favourites handler button usability etc. Favourites is completed now.
 Will begin work on finishing history system

+## 19/10/2024
+- I think I forgot add a few days worth of entries but its chiiiiill, I've basically finished GUI for history and bulk interaction with history (I should add 'protocol' for bulk too)

 # TODO:
 - [x] Basic GUI
 - [x] HTTP Querying